 When I heard the news, mother, I thought to

-call you to make it real, hear you yelp,
+call you to make it real, hear you yelp

-as you would, as I did
+as I did

 when I was told The Lord God Bird is back,